 Placement (3 to 9 Units, graded pass-fail.
 Placement units count against non-classroom 18 unit cap.)
 Students may earn up to 9 units of non-classroom credit by working as externs at any level of state or federal courts and at some selected administrative agency tribunals.
 Students may extern part-time and earn between 3 and 8 units of fieldwork credit, computed at the rate of one unit for every 45 hours of work.
 If the externship does not afford a substantial research and writing experience or is with a court of limited jurisdiction, the maximum number of units which may be earned is 5 (the maximum number of units for criminal court and externships with administrative law judges is 5).
 Full-time externs may earn 9 units (for a minimum of 12 weeks and a minimum of 35 hours per week).
 Students may extern anywhere in California; externships outside California require advanced permission.
 Interested students should inquire at the Externships and Pro Bono Programs Office early in the semester prior to the semester or summer during which they would like to extern.
 It is helpful to review the surveys of prior externs' experiences available in the externship office.
 Group meetings about the program requirements are held each semester.
 A student who accepts a judicial externship position may not withdraw to take a position with another judge or court.

-All judicial externships for credit are open to 4th, 5th, and 6th semester students with a minimum GPA of 2.8.
+All judicial externships for credit are open to 4th, 5th, and 6th semester students.

 University of California Hastings College of the Law in San Francisco is redefining legal education through our experiential, interdisciplinary, and international approach to the law.
 We integrate rigorous academics with hands-on practice, preparing our graduates to tackle the legal challenges—and leverage the opportunities—of the 21st century.